How to get free shares worth hundreds of pounds

 Interactive investor

-Customers new to investment platform interactive investor (ii) are also able to enjoy a reward when they first sign up, though they do not give a free share.
+Customers new to the investment platform Interactive Investor (ii) are also able to enjoy a reward when they first sign up, though they do not give a free share.

-Instead, investors can get £100 worth of free trades when they open an ISA or trading account with ii until 31 July.
+Instead, investors can get £100 worth of free trades when they open a trading account with ii until 28 February.

-Interactive investor sets itself apart from its fellow investment platforms by offering a flat fee of £3.99 on trading UK and US shares, funds, ETFS, bonds, and gilts.
+Interactive Investor offers a flat fee of £3.99 on trading UK and US shares, funds, ETFS, bonds, and gilts.

-This means customers who make the most of this deal will be able to get the equivalent of 25 free trades.
+This means customers who make the most of this deal will be able to get the equivalent of up to 25 free trades.

 Get the latest financial news, insights and expert analysis from our award-winning MoneyWeek team, to help you understand what really matters when it comes to your finances.